danielvornicu/sample-react/readme.txt

 git remote add origin https://github.com/danielvornicu/sample-react.git git push -u origin master

-Deploy Sample-react application on Heroku with Heroku CLI:
+Deploy Sample-react application on Heroku:
 1.First of all, we need a server for our application and what we are going to use is the Express server.
 Locally we run 'node server.js' from terminal to run our app on local browser.
 Install il with:
    npm install express --save / npm i express -S
 2. Now we need a script in JS to tell Express what to do, I like to call it server.js (in your project’s root directory) Test That Everything is OK:
->npm run build  - build and create dist folder
+>npm run build  -build and create dist folder
 >node server.js -lance the app
 3.Change start command
 In package.json, change the “start” command to node server.js so:
-   "start": "react-scripts start"  becomes:  "start": "node server.js" We can add also Node and NPM engines that Heroku will use to run your application.
+   "start": "react-scripts start"  becomes:  "start": "node server.js" We also can create a Procfile with: web: node server.js and leave "start": "react-scripts start" We can add also Node and NPM engines that Heroku will use to run your application.
 Preferably, it should be same version you have on your machine.
 So, run node -v and npm -v to get the correct version and include it in your package.json file like so: